More Questions Than Answers Surrounding Red Sox Bullpen Heading Into 2022 Season

 Brasier, like Barnes, also had a drop in velocity this spring.
 He pitched just 12 innings late last season and was effective, but was then hit hard in the postseason, so we’ll see what the 34-year-old has in the tank this year.
 We’re taking a wait-and-see approach with Sawamura and Diekman (a lefty who signed a two-year deal with Boston in the offseason) as well.
 Both struggled during the spring, but could be very important arms in 2022.

 Robles will likely be one of the more dependable arms in the mix, but just started to see game action this week due to a visa issue, picking up the win with a scoreless inning on Tuesday.
-He was signed him to a minor league deal this offseason, but he is a Major League reliever and Boston is going to need him.
 He could potentially close following a few quality months last season after Boston acquired him from the Twins at the deadline, notching four saves with a 3.60 ERA and .223 batting average against over 27 appearances.

 Crawford not only has an awesome baseball name, but he showed off some impressive velocity this spring and earned himself a spot on the Opening Day roster.
 He’ll be used as a long reliever as well to start the year, which is an important role for every team given the short spring training and no real ramp-up time for starters.
 Mix in the concerns with Boston’s rotation, and bullpen guys are probably going to have to eat a lot of innings in April.